rossboast/GHCopilotHoL/workshops/github-copilot/workshop.md

 You can use the vision capabilities of some models with Copilot to help debug by providing a screen capture of the error message / the visual change you want to apply.

-Select a model that have vision capabilities in agent mode and add an annoted capture like the following (by copy/pasting or drag/dropping it) and ask Copilot:
+Select a model that have vision capabilities in agent mode and add an annotated capture like the following (by copy/pasting or drag/dropping it) and ask Copilot:

 ```
 When hovering the card, it move up.
 I don't want it to move at all.
 Just resize 90% when clicking to simulate a button instead.